souperstition/JavaScript-Snippets-for-Articulate-Storyline/README.md

 # JAVASCRIPT SNIPPETS FOR ARTICULATE STORYLINE

 This is a collection of JavaScript that can be used in Articulate Storyline to make modifications otherwise unavailable within the software.
-This code has been tested in Articulate Storyline 3; if you are able to test in other versions please feel free to contribute your findings.
+The code currently focuses on making visual modifications, but suggestions are welcome.
+These snippets have been tested in Articulate Storyline 3; if you are able to test in other versions please feel free to contribute your findings.

+## HOW TO USE

-To use any of this code, first add a new trigger on the desired slide (often the first slide of your project):
+Add a new trigger on the desired slide (often the first slide of your project):

 ![create trigger](./images/01.%20create%20trigger.png)